codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <br />
 <h3 style="color:#29c7ac;">Q. How do you check if an array of custom elements contains a given element? </h3>

-> Swift Array type defines the a method called `contains(where : )` that can be used to check if the element that matches a predicate.
+> Swift Array type defines the method called `contains(where : )` that can be used to check if the element that matches a predicate.

-For eg : Consider an Array of Users.
+For eg: Consider an Array of Users.
 Where `User` is a type we have defined(struct)

 ```swift
 struct User {